thurstinn/RP5-Console/README.md

 With the back casing removed and the battery disconnected, place console face down on a soft surface

 ATSAMD21E18A and ATMEGA32U4 ICs need USB bootloaders.
-ATMEGAs Leonardo bootloader can acquired and burned using an Arduino Nano in Arduino IDE.
-ATSAMD21s Adafruit Trinket MO bootloader can be burned using a J-Link EDU mini in Microchip Studio.
+ATMEGAs Leonardo bootloader can acquired and flashed using an Arduino Nano in Arduino IDE.
+ATSAMD21s Adafruit Trinket MO bootloader can be flashed using a J-Link EDU mini in Microchip Studio.
 There are online resources for help with this.
 You will need to make wire breakouts from the associated connectors for each device

 Connect the battery